ICTU/ictuwp-plugin-community-posttype/README.md

 ## Current version:
-* 1.0.1 - First version on live server
+* 1.1.1 - Changes after user research.

 ## To do
 [ ] - translate all strings to English from Dutch